-The Climb is our series that highlights a top-selling item from brands both established and buzzworthy.
-In these monthly features, you'll hear straight from the brands about the fascinating history of how one extra-special piece exceeded expectations and became a forever favorite.
-This month's focus is on the standout pink and green tube that is Maybelline Great Lash Mascara.
-Find the story behind the brand’s iconic product below.
+Cult Status is our series that highlights an iconic item from brands both established and buzz-worthy.
+In these features, you'll discover the fascinating history of how one extra-special piece exceeded expectations and became a forever product.
+This time, the focus is on Maybelline New York’s Great Lash Mascara.

 There are few (if any) products that transcend generations the way Maybelline New York Great Lash Mascara has.
 It’s the iconic pink tube that you, your mother, and your grandmother can confidently spot in a lineup of ever-multiplying beauty newness and share stories of your first swipe.
 It’s a tube that has withstood the test of time for nearly five decades, flying off the shelves at a mind-blowing pace with one tube sold every five seconds across the globe, the brand shares with TZR.
 Maybelline Great Lash Mascara is the tried-and-true classic that has confidently maintained its reliable reputation for delivering beautifully fanned, fluttering lashes for half a century.